alexlance/signal-message-changer/README.md

 ```
 cd signal-message-changer
 export SIG_KEY=123451234512345123451234512345
+export SIG_FILE=signal-2022-06-10-17-00-00.backup
 make run
 ```

-4. A new backup file should be generated.
+4. A new backup file should be generated named `signal-all-messages.backup`.
 Transfer it back to your phone.

 5. Delete Signal from your phone (**only if you're 100% confident that you can use your original backup if things don't work!**)